 AUDIO FREQUENCY TESTS

 Set IQout "Volume" to a low setting, start it and enable PTT.
 Gradually increase this level until 500mW (1/2 watt) output is achieved.
 500mW is 5V0 RMS, 7V1 peak measured at the antenna terminal with the dummy load in place.
 If this is not reached I hope the measurements will give a clue where to look!
+Note:- Do not exceed an audio input level of 0.7 volts RMS.

 I have taken the schematic from Robby's SDR site. http://www.wb5rvz.com/sdr/ The red dots show where the exposed "hairpin" of the resistors are.